 To help with this, she suggested using a mobile app called Expense Tracker.
-The app shows you at the end of month/week/day how much you have spent.
-Tracking your expenses helps provide an accurate picture that can guide your budget planning, and that leads us to the second tip.
+The app shows you at the end of the month/week/day how much you have spent.
+Tracking your expenses with a budget tracker helps provide an accurate picture that can guide your budget planning, and that leads us to the second tip.

 2. Have A Budget And Stick To It

 No two persons can have the same budget, because our lifestyles, dreams and spending patterns are different.
 So you need a personalized budget.
-On drafting a budget, the following steps were suggested:
+In drafting a budget, the following steps were suggested:

 A simple rule for budget planning is the 50:30:20 rule; 50% to needs, 30% to wants and 20% to savesting.